-On Saturday, 1 July, the South Australian Health and Medical Research Institute’s (SAHMRI) Infection and Immunity Theme will launch a new multifaceted community education and awareness program in the fight against syphilis in remote Aboriginal and Torres Strait Islander communities.
+On Saturday, 1 July, the South Australian Health and Medical Research Institute’s (SAHMRI) Infection and Immunity Theme launched a new multifaceted community education and awareness program in the fight against syphilis in remote Aboriginal and Torres Strait Islander communities.

-The campaign, entitled ‘Young, Deadly, Syphilis Free’, will utilise mediums including two television commercials, social media, local radio and a new website to communicate to young Aboriginal and Torres Strait Islander people who live in remote communities the importance of being tested for syphilis, a sexually transmitted infection (STIs) that when left untreated, can have devastating effects.
+The campaign, entitled ‘Young, Deadly, Syphilis Free’, is utilising mediums including two television commercials, social media, local radio and a new website to communicate to young Aboriginal and Torres Strait Islander people who live in remote communities the importance of being tested for syphilis, a sexually transmitted infection (STIs) that when left untreated, can have devastating effects.

 Why is this campaign so important?